danielatrivella/np3_ligand/np3_LigPCDS/README.md

 Retrieve the data from the PDB IDs and the ligands present in the provided filtered PDB list.
 This data will enable the refinement of the entries with and without the ligands structure.

-This code was intended to work with PDB APIs from July 2019.
-Any updates in PDB API must be updated in the code.
+This code was intended to work with RCSB PDB APIs from July 2019.
+Any updates in RCSB PDB API must be updated in the code.

 *Run:*